hannanj0/GameDev/README.md

 ### Assets

 ### Code

 #### Tanur's attributions
+Note: Most of these are sources used for inspiration and understanding concepts and bugs better, so no code is copied directly.
+Implementing the flashing red colour in WeaponAttack.cs is more closely followed on the other hand.
 1. WeaponAttack.cs
    - https://discussions.unity.com/t/adding-a-cooldown-time-to-a-attack/140231/3 assisted with configuring our game's attack and cooldowns.
    - https://www.youtube.com/watch?v=3aWgstSctMw assisted with making the enemy flash red.